rbaker87/leaguechat/README.md

 Usage (server):

     Move localizations to your mod_pywebsocket install directory.
     Move leaguechat_wsh.py to your websocket handlers location.
+    Set reqtimeout.conf under your Apache mods-enabled directory to accept a minimum data rate of 1/Byte per second and wait more than 10 seconds between pulses.
+The client will send the message "Keep alive" once every 10 seconds on top of all data being transfered regularly.
-Restart apache.
+    Restart Apache.

 Requirements: